kacperpll/crap/Port Folio/Work_Solution/README.md

 # WorkSolution

-Newer project which show my actuall approach to work as Front-End and usage of Scss.
+Newer project which show my actuall approach to work as Front-End, usage of Scss and beginnings with BEM methodology.